Today’s guest: the mountain ash tree

 Sofia: Oh, we have a surprise guest!
 Who are you?

 Granny Gumster: That’s Wollert.
-He’s my buddy the Leadbeater’s possum, sometimes called a fairy possum.
+He’s my buddy.
+He’s a Leadbeater’s possum, sometimes called a fairy possum.
 He lives in a hollow in my trunk.
 His species mostly lives in mountain ash forests, so our species have been neighbors for a long time.

 Sofia: Troubles?
 Oh no!
 What’s troubling you two?

 Granny Gumster: We mountain ash and Leadbeater’s possums only live in a small part of Australia.
-We mountain ash trees can live for 350-500 years, its thought, and it takes a very long time for hollows to form that possums like Wollert can live in.
+We mountain ash trees can live for 350-500 years.
+And the hollows that possums like Wollert need to live in take a long time to form in us big, old trees.

-Lots of us have been logged over the years and big bushfires have wiped out a lot more of us.
-Some scientists predict that our forests might be undergoing something called “hidden collapse” where us old mountain ashes are disappearing due to logging and big fires.
+Some scientists predict our forests might be undergoing something called hidden collapse.
+Many of us old trees have been logged over the years for wood.
+Big bushfires have wiped out a lot more of us.
 That allows other types of forest to take over where we used to be.
-And the possums lose precious habitat.
+And our possum friends have been losing their precious hollow homes.

 Granny Gumster and Wollert: US TOO!
 Thanks for having us on the show, Sofia.